SAP-TRP/custom-trp-harmonization/README.md

 8. Right click on the main project.
 Choose `Build -> Build`.

-9. To view the MTAR file generated, expand the folder mta_archives, which is under your current project folder.
+9. To view the MTAR file generated, expand the folder mta_archives, which is in the same level as your current project folder.

-10. Right click on the MTAR file.
-Select Export.

-11. Once the MTAR file is exported, deploy this application to the space where you are deploying the SAP Transportation Resource Planning 4.0 application.

-12. To deploy the application, log in to the system with the command line interface as follows:

-    > xs login -a <url> -u <user> -p <password>

-13. Navigate to the space where you want to deploy the application as follows:

-    > xs t -s <space>

-14. Open `SAP_TRP_HARMONIZATION_CUSTOM.mtaext` that is available in the cloned github code and replace following:
+10. Open `SAP_TRP_HARMONIZATION_CUSTOM.mtaext` that is available in the cloned github code and replace following:

     `<trp4_hdi_sd_db>` with service name corresponding to trp4_hdi_sd_db in mtaext of core